JuanIrache/app-prototyping-barcelona/README.md

 - Move project functions to proj and restructure
 - Color scheme
+- Photos of Barcelona and myself in the apb project?
 - Transitions
 - Fill all images
 - Image gallery